BYUHPC/sci-comp-course/assignments/presentation.md

 Your slides should be legible and your audio clear, but you won't be graded on audio or visual quality unless it impairs understanding--recording a Zoom meeting while sharing your screen and going through the slides will probably be good enough.
 There are [rooms in the library](https://lib.byu.edu/services/sound-recording-studio/) that you can use for recording if you'd like.

-In the [next assignment](presentation-summaries.md), you'll watch others' presentations and write summaries of them.

 ## Submission